cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 established during registration, respectively, as well as a MAC, where the MAC is computed as in OPAQUE-3DH.

 The key schedule would also change.
-Specifically, the key schedule `info` value would use a different constant prefix -- "SIGMA-I keys" instead of "3DH keys" -- and the `IKM` computation would use only the ephemeral key shares exchanged between client and server.
+Specifically, the key schedule `preamble` value would use a different constant prefix -- "SIGMA-I" instead of "3DH" -- and the `IKM` computation would use only the ephemeral key shares exchanged between client and server.

 # Test Vectors